tobiase/django-recaptcha/README.rst

 #.
 Add ``'captcha'`` to your ``INSTALLED_APPS`` setting.

 #.
-Add the keys reCAPTCHA have given you to your Django production settings (leave development settings blank to use the default test keys) as
+Add the keys reCAPTCHA have given you to your Django production settings as
    ``RECAPTCHA_PUBLIC_KEY`` and ``RECAPTCHA_PRIVATE_KEY``.
 For example:

    .. code-block:: python